-- Conversion Rate: Good content marketing campaigns get consumers to do something after they’ve consumed your content — usually pointing them to another asset, form, product demo or another call to action.
+- Conversion Rate: Good campaigns get consumers to do something after they’ve consumed your content — usually pointing them to another asset, a form, a product demo or another call to action.
 Conversion rates measure what percentage of content consumers are actually clicking through those CTAs and turning into sales leads.

 HubSpot is the gold standard when it comes to online content marketing.
-Chances are, if you’ve Googled anything marketing or sales related at any time in the past five or so years, you’ve come across HubSpot.
-And that’s usually the case right there on the first page of Google.
+Chances are, if you’ve Googled anything marketing or sales related at any time in the past five or so years, you’ve come across HubSpot, usually right there on the first page of search results.

-From blog post writing guides to devising crafty Instagram hashtags, all of HubSpot’s content eventually points consumers to its CRM platform.
-By establishing itself as a highly trusted authority in the space, users can feel significantly more confident in HubSpot’s software product offerings.
+From blog post writing guides to pointers around devising crafty Instagram hashtags, all of HubSpot’s content eventually points consumers to its CRM platform.
+By establishing itself as a highly trusted authority in the space, the company makes users feel significantly more confident in HubSpot’s software product offerings.